Updated: March 29, 2025

 How does the EU ETIAS work?

-The European Union has delayed ETIAS several times but plans to launch the program in mid-2025.
+The European Union has delayed ETIAS several times but plans to launch the program in 2026.
 When activated, travelers should have ample time to apply ahead of the requirement for entry.
 A few month’s “grace” period appears to be planned following the launch.
 You do not need an ETIAS when traveling through an EU airport for a layover as long as you do not leave the secure area.

 The ETIAS authorization is valid for three years with the same passport.
 If you change passports, you must reapply and pay the fee.
 Travelers must continue to follow the Schengen short-stay rule and not exceed the limit of 90 days out of any 180-day period.